-Andrew E. Sloan, MD, FAANS, FACS, is a board certified neurosurgeon, physician-scientist, and educator at University Hospitals Case Medical Center and UH Seidman Cancer Center.
+Andrew E. Sloan, MD, FAANS, FACS, is a board certified neurosurgeon, physician-scientist, and educator at University Hospitals Cleveland Medical Center and UH Seidman Cancer Center.
 He is Director of the Brain Tumor and Neuro-Oncology Center at UH Seidman Cancer Center and the Neurological Institute.
 He serves as Professor and Vice-Chair of Neurosurgery at Case Western Reserve University School of Medicine, with joint appointments in Pathology and the Center for Translational Neuroscience.
 He holds the Peter D. Cristal Endowed Chair in Neurosurgery at UH.

 Dr. Sloan joined UH, Case Western Reserve, and the Case Comprehensive Cancer Center in 2007.
 Prior to coming to Cleveland, he was on faculty at the University of South Florida H. Lee Moffitt Cancer Center and Research Institute in Tampa, Fla., as well as Wayne State University and the Karmanos Cancer Institute in Detroit, Mich.

 After graduating Yale University with a degree in biology (magna cum laude) and receiving his MD from Harvard Medical School, Dr. Sloan served his internship in general surgery and neurosurgical residency at UCLA followed by a fellowship in neurosurgical oncology at the M.D.
 Anderson Cancer Center in Houston.

 His clinical and research interest focus on the biology and treatment of tumors of the brain and spine.

 He has been recognized by his peers as one of the “Best Doctors in America” since 2003, and as one of the “Top Surgeons in America” since 2007.
 In 2014, he was elected President of the Ohio State Neurosurgical Society (OSNS).